 Note: Oracle Eloqua automatically generates an HTML name for your form.
 You can use this generated name, or create a new one.

-- Externally Visible: Set your form visibility by toggling this option.
-If the option is enabled, the form is visible to everyone and can capture submission data.
+- Allow Form Submissions: Set whether those with the URL can input information on your form.
 This is the default option.
 If the option is disabled, the form remains visible but will not accept submissions via the landing page or endpoints (API).
-Disabling the Externally Visible option prevents spam attacks on old or new forms.
+Disabling the Allow Form Submissions option prevents spam attacks on old or new forms.

-Note: If the Externally Visible option is disabled, a user who tries to submit the form via the landing page will see an error message.
+Note: If the Allow Form Submissions option is disabled, a user who tries to submit the form via the landing page will see an error message.

 Additionally, if a user tries to submit via API request a form that has this option disabled, they will also see an error message.